Need Help? Give us a call.

 You, your employees, and even customers may need to shelter in place at your business if you get snowed in.
 Stockpile enough food and water for three days (you can ask employees to bring their own “emergency kits” with food and blankets).
 Have plenty of flashlights, at least one battery-operated radio, batteries, and a first-aid kit.

 Plan how you will communicate with employees, vendors, and suppliers in case of an emergency.
-Create a list with contact information that includes alternate ways to communicate.
+Create a list with contact information that includes alternative ways to communicate.
 For example, if phone lines are down, you might need to text employees.
 If you must close for a few days (or weeks), let customers know via your business website and social media accounts.

-Decide at what point in a storm watch or warning you will let employees go home, close the business, or tell employees not to come in to work.
+Decide at what point in a storm watch or warning you will let employees go home, close the business, or tell employees not to come into work.
 Create a chain of command so that if you aren’t available to make these decisions, someone else can.

 To keep your business running during or after a severe storm, set up the capability for people to work from home (if your type of business supports this).
 Having employees access your business network from home can expose it to vulnerabilities, so use cloud-based file-sharing and storage systems instead.